srvaroa/labeler/README.md

 Labeller](https://github.com/actions/labeler), but intends to provide a richer set of options.

+## Installing

+Add a .github/workflows/main.yml file to your repository with these
+contents:

+	name: Label PRs

+	on:
+	  - pull_request

+	jobs:
+	  build:

+		runs-on: ubuntu-latest

+		steps:
+		- uses: srvaroa/labeler@master
+		  env:
+			GITHUB_TOKEN: "${{ secrets.GITHUB_TOKEN }}"

+Then, add a ./github/labeler.yml with the configuration as described below.

+## Configuration

 Configuration can be stored at `./github/labeler.yml` as a plain list of labels and a set of conditions for each.
 When *all* conditions for a label match, then the Action will set the given label.
 When *any* condition for a label